Audie Cornish: Weekend Edition and All Things Considered

 At the end of the December 18, 2011, broadcast of Weekend Edition, Cornish announced that she would be leaving the program in January 2012 to co-host All Things Considered during the 2012 election year, to be replaced on January 8 by Rachel Martin.
 It was subsequently reported that the change was due to Michele Norris's decision to step down from All Things Considered during the 2012 election year because her husband had taken a position in the Obama re-election campaign.
 On January 3, 2013, NPR announced that Cornish would remain the host of the show and that Norris would instead return as a special correspondent.

 In August 2017, Cornish announced that she would take leave from NPR during her maternity leave.
 During her leave, she published occasional interviews in The New York Times Magazine.
 All Things Considered has an audience of 14 million listeners per week.

 On January 4, 2022, Cornish announced her resignation from NPR to join The Great Resignation and "try something new."
 Co-host Ari Shapiro noted that NPR is "hemorrhaging hosts from marginalized backgrounds."
-Cornish's exit follows the recent departure of NPR hosts Noel King and Lulu Garcia-Navarro, all of whom are persons of color.
+Cornish's exit followed the departure of NPR hosts Noel King and Lulu Garcia-Navarro.

 Other projects

-From 2018 to 2019, Cornish hosted Profile, a Buzzfeed News interview TV show released exclusively on Facebook.
-This show was funded by Facebook as part of the social platform’s push into investing in video news programming through its Facebook Watch platform.
+From 2018 to 2019, Cornish hosted Profile, a BuzzFeed News interview TV show released exclusively on Facebook.
+This show was funded by Facebook as part of the social platform's push into investing in video news programming through its Facebook Watch platform.
 Each episode of Profile featured "a different newsmaker each week, giving viewers a chance to hear from the biggest names in politics, tech, business, and entertainment."

 Following her resignation from NPR in early 2022, Cornish tweeted, "I look forward to new opportunities and new ways to tell stories and to keep finding ways to make space and center the voices of those who have been traditionally left out."
 On January 10, 2022, it was announced that Cornish joined CNN+ to host a weekly show.